 Everything you need to know about how to become a mystery shopper will be in the following post.
 I hope you find them helpful and informative.
-I have been a mystery shopper for over ten years so trust me when I say; you can have fun and make money as a mystery shopper.
-As with most things, it’s not for everyone so that you may hate it.
+I have been a mystery shopper for over ten years, so trust me when I say; you can have fun and make money as a mystery shopper.
+As with most things, it’s not for everyone, so that you may hate it.
 There that’s my disclaimer!

-I greatly enjoy mystery shopping, auditing, theater checks, in-store sampling and merchandising.
+I greatly enjoy mystery shopping, auditing, theater checks, in-store sampling, and merchandising.
 The important thing to remember is that every company and every shop is different.
 They each have their guidelines, so read them carefully and be reliable (that’s what they are looking for).
 If you get a good reputation as a shopper, it can take you places, and a bad one can get around even faster.

 Want to become a mystery shopper?
 Here are a few different types of shops you can expect to see:

 ~ Pay/Return –For a shop like this you have to go into a store and purchase an item (sometimes a particular item) and pay for it (with your $).
-Then you have to return the item (sometimes immediately sometimes a few hours to a day later).
+Then you have to return the item (sometimes immediately a few hours to a day later).
 These shops will pay you a flat rate to do this.

-~ Purchase/Keep- For a shop like this you are required to purchase an item (with your $), and you get to keep the item (it will usually specify the amount they will reimburse up to), and the company will reimburse you for your purchase and pay you a flat rate.
+~ Purchase/Keep- For a shop like this, you are required to purchase an item (with your $), and you get to keep the item (it will usually specify the amount they will reimburse up to), and the company will reimburse you for your purchase and pay you a flat rate.

-~ Fast Food Promotions- You have to make a particular food purchase, and you are looking for the employees to do certain things for the promotion (up-sell, greet you, repeat order back) A shop like this will usually reimburse, has a flat rate pay, and you get a good feeling (if they win) with rewarding them with a prize!
+~ Fast Food Promotions- You have to make a particular food purchase, and you are looking for the employees to do certain things for the promotion (up-sell, greet you, repeat order back).
+A shop like this will usually reimburse, has a flat rate pay, and you get a good feeling (if they win) with rewarding them with a prize!

 ~ Merchandising- These are jobs that require you to refill coupon machines, put together plan-o-gram type displays, take brochures to the electronics department in large stores, and hang movie posters in theaters (along with so many other jobs).
 You usually get paid per 1/2 hr, and the job will have a cap time.
-So you could get a job hanging a movie poster (harder than it sounds) and the cap is 1hr.
+So you could get a job hanging a movie poster (harder than it sounds), and the cap is 1hr.
 Any time it takes after one hr. will not be paid for.

 ~ Theater checks and audits- These are my favorite!
 You have to go to the selected movie and watch for trailers, count the number of people viewing the movie, look for promotional materials, and various other assignments.
-You do not have to pay to get in (you will have a letter for the manager), and you can stay and watch the movie and get paid!
+You do not have to pay to get in (you will have a letter to show the manager), and you can stay and watch the movie and get paid!